RobinCaroff/workshop-kmp/codelab.md

 ```

 Positive
-: The `Coroutine` implementation for Android is basic.
+: For the Android project we use the IO dispatcher to execute the coroutines.
+The Dispatcher is ideal for short background work.

 Now that we have a data model and a repository to provide it, we will create the user interface to display the data content.